iamtimsmith/netlify-portfolio_v2/content/blog/2019-05-28-avoiding-burnout-as-a-developer/index.md

 Unfortunately, a lot of people don't realize they're approaching this point until it's too late and they've hit the wall.
 To make things worse, it hasn't been a very talked about issue until recently so many people are still unaware of this situation, meaning that they don't even know to watch out for it.

-<video src="https://media.giphy.com/media/4TMqcN59kg3Yc/giphy.mp4" muted autoplay loop></video>
+<video src="https://media.giphy.com/media/4TMqcN59kg3Yc/giphy.mp4" muted playsinline autoplay loop></video>

 Time, energy, and even willpower is limited and even the most disciplined person can reach the limits at times.
 It is when we feel ourselvers approachimg those limits and decide to keep going that we reach the point of exhaustion and deprivation.
 Fortunately, there are ways to see this coming, prepare for it, and even prevent it.